Bobohizan: Role

-The three different groups can be identified through their different methods of rituals that involving different materials, plants and their ability to heal the sick.
-In the western coast of Sabah of Tuaran District, the bobolians of Lotud Dusun forms the foundation of the Lotud customary law that is recognised by the Native Court of Sabah through its mamanpang, a form of ritual poetry which is expressed in the form of the rinait that is contained within the sumalud healing ritual practised by the Lotud Dusun community in the district.
+The three different groups can be identified through their different methods of rituals that involve different materials, plants, and their potencies to heal the sick are discerned.
+In Tuaran District that is on the west coast of Sabah, the tantagas of the Lotud Dusun forms the foundation of the Lotud customary law, which is recognised by the Native Court of Sabah.
+The Lotud customary law is recognised through the ritual of mamanpang, a poetic ritual incantation called a rinait.
+The Lotud Dusun use the rinait in the sumalud healing ritual.

-Due to the demise of many bobohizans and tantagas either due to their old age and conversion to Christianity and Islam, which discourage the practice of rituals, many of the traditions have been lost.
-Most the newer generations of indigenous youth have no interest in acquiring the rituals knowledge and does not believe in the significance of the ritual traditions.
-Since the 2000s, the rituals are much more featured on family celebrations and state carnivals organised by the government in urban areas such as the magavau rituals.
+Due to the decline of many bobohizan and tantagas either owing to old age or conversion to Abrahamic religions, which are against shamanistic rituals, much of the essence of the bobohizan tradition is gone.
+Most of the recent generations of indigenous youth are uninterested in acquiring the ritual knowledge, and they do not believe in the significance of the bobohizan tradition.
+Since the 2000s, bobohizan rituals have been more often featured in traditional weddings and state-level festivals.

-The Pogunon Community Museum in Penampang District also contains a cemetery of bobohizan.
+The Pogunon Community Museum in Penampang District contains a cemetery of bobohizan.